EarthByte/predicting-sediment-thickness/README.md

 - The script outputs predicted sedimentation rate grids:
     + Have units *cm/Ky* (not *m/My*).
     + Are located in *sedimentation_output/predicted_rate*.
+        * These are the sediment *rate* grids predicted using polynomials.
     + Also in that folder are compacted thickness grids obtained from the predicted rate via:
+        * Note that these are not predicted from polynomials.
+Instead they are derived from the predicted rate grids using:
         * `thickness = compact(rate * age)`
 - The script also outputs predicted sediment thickness grids:
     + Have units in metres.
     + Are located in *sedimentation_output/predicted_thickness*.
+        * These are the sediment *thickness* grids predicted using polynomials.
     + Also in that folder are rate grids obtained from the predicted thickness via:
+        * Note that these are not predicted from polynomials.
+Instead they are derived from the predicted thickness grids using:
         * `rate = decompact(thickness) / age`

 ## Calculating the relationships for sedimentation rate and thickness